-You can have branches that are not tied to a running instance of your application; these are what we call “inactive environments”.
+You can have branches that aren’t tied to a running instance of your application; these are called “inactive environments”.

 If you subscribed to a production plan, this environment is your live site and can be mapped to a domain name and a custom SSL certificate.

 Platform.sh brings the concept of a hierarchy between your environments.
 Each new environment you create is considered a child of the parent environment from which it was branched.